MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 2. Select **Dynamics 365 Project Operations (CE) - Preview Trial**.
 3. Under **Expiration Date**, select **Extend Date**.

-### Can I upgrade from the Lite deployment to the Resource/non-stocked based scenario deployment?
+### Can I upgrade from the lite deployment to the resource/non-stocked based scenario deployment?
 Currently, there is no support to upgrade an environment from a lite to a non-stocked based deployment.

 ### Can I access Lifecycle Services (LCS) for my Finance environments?
 No. For these trials, deployment is handled through the Power Platform Admin Center.
 Access to the Finance environment is restricted.

 ### Can I install my trial on an existing environment?
-If you have an existing environment, you will be allowed to intall the lite deployment on an existing sales dataverse environment from the Power Platform Admin center.
+If you have an existing environment, you will be allowed to install the lite deployment on an existing sales Dataverse environment from the Power Platform Admin center.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]